infinum/frontend-handbook/Angular/Angular guidelines and best practices/Assets & caching.md

 #### Conclusion

-In summary, you must use `./assets/…` or `assets/…` when defining paths for assets loading in both HTML and CSS in order to make it work in all the cases.
+In summary, you must use `./assets/…` or `assets/…` when defining paths for assets loading via HTML in order to make it work in all the cases.
 We recommend using `./assets/…`.

 ### Loading assets via JS